manussekhar/German_Notes/Grammatik/Wechselpräpositionen.md

     - Dative: Das Buch liegt auf dem Tisch.
 (The book is on the table.)
 3. **hinter** (behind):
     - Accusative: Der Hund läuft hinter den Ball.(The dog is running behind the ball.)
     - Dative: Der Hund versteckt sich hinter dem Sofa.
-(The car is parked behind the house.)
+(The dog is hiding behind the sofa.)
 4. **in** (in, into):
     - Accusative: Sie geht in den Park.
 (She goes into the park.)
     - Dative: Sie ist im Park.
 (She is in the park.)